-The separate water and heating charges are not based on true costs but the standard levels showed in the Table 18.
+The separate water and heating charges are not based on true costs but the standard levels showed in the Table 17.
 The heating charges differ depending on which part of the country the dwelling is situated.
-There is no exact data about the heating cost categories available, but the following approximation can be used: if the dwelling is situated in Helsinki-Uusimaa (NUTS2 = FI1B, drgn2 = 2) or in South Finland (NUTS2 = FI1C, drgn2 = 3), use the heating cost category 1.
-If the dwelling is situated in West Finland (NUTS2 = FI19, drgn2 = 1), use the heating cost category 2.
-If the dwelling is situated in North and East Finland (NUTS2 = FI1D, dgrn2 = 4), use the heating cost category 3.
-If the dwelling is built or modernised before 1974, the heating charge is 30 per cent higher than if the dwelling is built or modernised later.
-Because the information on the year of building or modernising is not available in the data, the charges with increase of 15% are applied to all cases.
+There is no exact data about the heating cost categories available, but the following approximation can be used: if the dwelling is situated in Helsinki-Uusimaa (NUTS2 = F11B, drgn2 = 2) or in South Finland (NUTS2 = F11C, drgn2 = 3), use the heating cost category 1.
+If the dwelling is situated in West Finland (NUTS2 = F119, drgn2 = 1), use the heating cost category 2.
+If the dwelling is situated in North and East Finland (NUTS2 = F11D, dgrn2 = 4), use the heating cost category 3.
+If the dwelling is built or modernised before 1974, the heating charge is 30 per cent higher than if the dwelling is not available in the data, the charges with increase of 15% are applied to all cases.
 The heating charges are taken into account only to the extent that the size of the dwelling does not exceed the certain limit: 70 square metres to the person living alone, the increase of 15 square metres to the partner.